rik-janssen/super-simple-site-offline-beta/readme.txt

 === Test Plugin ===
 Contributors: Rik Janssen
-Tags: tag, tag, tag
-Donate link: https://betacore.online/
+Tags: offline, offline mode, blackout, work in progress, under construction, forward, header, redirect Donate link: https://betacore.online/
-Requires at least: 4.0
+Requires at least: 5.2
-Tested up to: 5.2
+Tested up to: 5.2.4
 Requires PHP: 5.8
-Stable tag: 0.2
+Stable tag: 0.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Short description of this great plugin.
-No more than 150 characters, no markup.
+Simple Site Offline by Beta is a super simple but versatile site-offline plugin.
+No bells and whistles, just straight to the point.

 == Description ==
-Long description of this great plugin.
-No characters limit, and you can use markdown.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and markdown parsed.

-Ordered list:

-1. Some feature
-1. Another feature
-1. Something else about the plugin

-Unordered list:

-* something
-* something else
-* third thing

-Link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].

-Titles are optional, naturally.

-Asterisks for *emphasis*.

-Double it up  for **strong**.
+Site offline plugins are made awesome again with this piece of code.
+While most site offline plugins are bulky, intrusive and annoying this one is as light as a feather and has no paid options.
+The nav item is neatly tucked away within the settings menu so it feels like it is part of Wordpress.

+Super Simple Site Offline contains the following features:
+* Simple enable and disable button and settings page.
+* Custom background, display text and logo for the ones who have a logo.
+* A redirect option for if you want to close a site and make sure all the trafic is forwarded to the new site.

 == Installation ==
-1. Upload "test-plugin.php" to the "/wp-content/plugins/" directory.
+1. Upload the unpacked folder to the "/wp-content/plugins/" directory.
-1. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-1. Place "do_action( 'plugin_name_hook' );" in your templates.
+3. Go to the settings menu and activate the offline mode.

 == Frequently Asked Questions ==
-= A question that someone might have =
-An answer to that question.
+= Can it do a redirect? =
+Oh yes it sure can!
+The best redirect you've ever seen.

 = What about foo bar? =
 Answer to foo bar dilemma.
+We still don't know how the foo hit the bar.
+But 42 is always the answer as far as I'm concerned.

 == Screenshots ==
 1. The screenshot description corresponds to screenshot-1.(png|jpg|jpeg|gif).